Emergency braking using stereo video

 The science of safety

 The stereo video camera meets the stringent ASIL-B safety standard in accordance with ISO 26262.
-We use statistical and expert-based analyses of the system to ensure reliability and our corporate research team plays a decisive role in producing valid and useful results.
+We use statistical and expert-based analyses of the system to ensure reliability and our Bosch Research team plays a decisive role in producing valid and useful results.

 Expanding the reach of image processing